EWC-consortium/eudi-wallet-rfcs/ewc-rfc013-issue-photoid.md

 By adhering to both the ISO/IEC TS 23220 data model and the ETSI TS 119 461 identity proofing requirements, our Photo ID issuance process ensures a high level of interoperability within the European identity ecosystem.

-## 3.0 Scope
+## 3 Scope

-We consider 2 possible scenarios for issuing a Photo ID attestation:
+We consider 2 possible scenarios when issuing a Photo ID attestation:

-1. The **Issuance Authority** has all the necessary data required to issue a valid photo ID credential.
-The **Issuance Authority** performs the required identity proofing before issuing the attestation to the citizen (this might include remote identity proofing, authentication using PID or in-person verification).
+1. The **Issuer** has all the necessary data required to issue a valid photo ID credential.
+This **Issuance Authority** performs the required identity proofing before issuing the attestation to the citizen (this might include remote identity proofing, authentication using PID or in-person verification).

-2. **Issuer requests the required data from the citizen at the moment of issuing the photo ID attestation.
-The Issuer performs the required identity verification before issuing the attestation to the citizen.
+2. **Issuer** requests the required data from the citizen at the moment of issuing the photo ID attestation.
+In this case the Issuer (e.g. a **QTSP**) performs the required identity verification before issuing the attestation to the citizen.

-In this RFC we will be focusing on the **scenario 2).
+In this RFC we will be focusing on the **scenario 2)**.

 ### 3.1 Photo ID as an Electronic Attestation of Attributes

-Depending on the recognition needs and handling within the digital identity ecosystem, Photo ID could be issued as Qualified or as non-Qualified attestation of attributes as per eIDAS regulation.
+Depending on the recognition needs and handling within the digital identity ecosystem, Photo ID could be issued as **Qualified** or as **non-Qualified** attestation of attributes as per eIDAS regulation.

-Qualified attestations are issued by accredited entities, adhere to specific legal and technical standards ensuring a high level of trust and legal validity, and are integrated within a formal trust framework with trusted lists.

-Non-qualified attestations, on the other hand, are issued by a broader range of providers, operate under potentially diverse legal and contractual rules, and their trustworthiness and recognition depend on the specific context and agreements in place.
+* Non-qualified attestations, on the other hand, are issued by a broader range of providers, operate under potentially diverse legal and contractual rules, and their trustworthiness and recognition depend on the specific context and agreements in place.

-### 3.1 Level of Identity Proofing

-The level of assurance for identity proofing is a critical aspect of the Photo ID attestation issuance process.
-ETSI TS 119 461 defines two levels of assurance for identity proofing: Baseline and Extended.
-Depending on the usage of the Photo ID attestation, either of these levels could be considered.

-The Baseline level of assurance is sufficient for use cases where the risk of identity fraud is low, such as online services that require a basic level of identity verification.
-In contrast, the Extended level of assurance could be required for use cases where the risk of identity fraud is higher, such as online services that require a high level of identity verification, or where the user is requesting access to sensitive information.
+* Qualified attestations are issued by accredited entities, adhere to specific legal and technical standards ensuring a high level of trust and legal validity, and are integrated within a formal trust framework with trusted lists.

-## **3.0 Pre-requisites**
+## 4 Pre-requisites

-### Level of Assurance (LoA) Substantial
+### 4.1 Photo ID as a EAA

 // TODO

-### Level of Assurance (LoA) High

-In the context of the Photo ID attestation, the Extended level of assurance is recommended, as it provides a higher level of confidence in the user's identity.

-To achieve it:

-- Perform an ID proofing by requesting the Machine-Readable Travel Document (eMRTD) data from the citizen at the moment of issuing the Photo ID attestation, and then use an ID proofing service provider to verify the identity of the user with an Extended level of assurance.

-- Authenticate the citizen's identity using EUDI Wallet and **PID**, which is already issued with a LoA High, and then the Photo ID data would be complemented including the data provided by the passport.

-  - Authenticate the citizen's identity using EUDI Wallet and **PID**.
+### 4.2 Photo ID as a QEAA

+Annex C of the ETSI TS 119 461 specifies requirements for identity proofing targeted explicitly to fulfil requirements of the amended eIDAS regulation for issuing of qualified certificates and qualified electronic attestation of attributes.

+In this RFC 2 use cases of the Annex C.3 (Use cases for issuing of QEAA) are considered:

+- With PID: Use case for identity proofing by authentication using eID means (C.3.2):

+  - Requires Extended LoIP.
+  - Requires a notified eID with level **high** (EUDI Wallet with PID).
-  - requesting the Machine-Readable Travel Document (eMRTD) data from the citizen at the moment of issuing the Photo ID attestation.
+  - The other attributes would be obtained from the Machine-Readable Travel Document (eMRTD) data, authenticated by the SOD signature.
-  - Verify that the eMRTD is issued by a trusted authority and has a valid expiration date.
   - Perform user binding verification by comparing attributes from the PID such as first and last name and date of birth, to those in the identity document.

+- Without PID: Use case for identity proofing by other identification means (C.3.4):

+  - Perform an unattended remote identity proofing using a digital identity document (eMRTD).
+  - Requires Extended LoIP.
+  - The ID proofing process must follow the unattended remote identity proofing requirements specified in Section 9.2.3 of ETSI TS 119 461.
+This includes requirements related to automated validation of digital identity documents and binding to applicant by automated face biometrics.

-## **4.0 Issuance Flow**
+## **5 Issuance Flow**

 The issuance process follows **OpenID4VCI** Authorisation Code flow as described in the [EWC RFC001: Issue Verifiable Credential - v2.0](https://github.com/EWC-consortium/eudi-wallet-rfcs/blob/main/ewc-rfc001-issue-verifiable-credential.md), and extends it by implementing Dynamic Credential Request (OpenID4VCI draft 13), ensuring a standardized method for **credential issuance**.